metalandcoffee/metalcoffeebot/README.md

 This is a very basic Node.js application that can be used as a starting point to make your own chatbot for Twitch! ✨

-This application uses [tmi.js](https://tmijs.com/) to interact with Twitch Chat & connects to the Twitch API and StreamElements API.
+This application uses [tmi.js](https://tmijs.com/) to interact with Twitch Chat & connects to the Twitch API.

+It also uses TAU.
+(More info coming soon)

 ### **Getting started**
 After cloning the repository, run `npm install` in the root directory to install all the needed packages defined in `package.json`.